jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Mental healthcare services are often not **available** when we need them most.
 Many well-regarded psychologists have long wait lists that can delay the start of treatment for months.

 And once we make it off the wait list, treatment still often involves weekly, monthly, or even less frequent appointments with a therapist.
 But our mental health needs aren't limited to these sparse, pre-scheduled appointments.
-Crises, stressors, strong drug cravings and other difficult thoughts and emotions can occur and require support at any time.
+Crises, stressors, drug cravings, and other difficult thoughts and emotions can occur and require support at any time.

 ## Digital Therapeutics